-13. Disconnect the dilator from the sheath and remove the dilator and guidewire, leaving the 8.4 French introducer sheath with its tip in the inferior vena cava.
+13. Disconnect the dilator from the sheath, and remove the dilator, leaving the 8.4 French introducer sheath with its tip in the inferior vena cava.

 - 14. Aspirate from the introducer side port to remove any potential air. - 15.
 Flush the introducer sheath intermittently by hand to maintain introducer sheath patency.
-Maintaining patency helps prevent clot from interfering with filter deployment. - 16.
-Remove the delivery system containing the filter from the package, remove the red safety cap and check for proper filter orientation (Reference Figure 4).
+Maintaining patency helps prevent clot from interfering with filter deployment. - Remove the delivery system containing the device from the package and remove the red safety cap (Reference Figure 4).